-This Code applies to individuals who are paid by the University when they are working for the University, including faculty, staff and students when working for the University.
-These individuals are referred to in this Code as "members of the University community."[19]
+This Code applies to faculty and staff.
+This Code also applies to students when working for the University or when otherwise participating (or when proposed or expected to participate) in a sponsored project.
+These individuals are referred to in this Code as "members of the University community."